fabubaker/fabubaker.github.io/README.md

 As a result, there is never a need to directly modify the `gh-pages` branch, it will automatically be updated with the `git subtree` commanded (albeit with different commit ids compared to `master`).

+---

+The `public` directory is where the output of `hastie` goes to.
+This is what gets served by GitHub Pages.